Business Acquisition Financing In Canada

 FINANCING THE BUSINESS ACQUISITION

-Banks and non-bank lenders will usually provide a 5-year term loan for the acquisition purchase - in some cases the amortization can be long or refinanced.
-Businesses with a solid business credit history and who have the right combination of assets and cash flow are solid targets for financing.
+Businesses with a solid credit history and the right combination of assets and cash flow are solid targets for financing.
 Newer startups can generally not be financed based on lack of track record, etc.

 SMALL BUSINESS GOVERNMENT LOANS FOR ACQUISITION FINANC ING

-A minimum credit score of 600+ is a key requirement around the limited personal guarantees required in the program.
 7 Park Avenue Financial prepares detailed business plans for clients that meet and exceed bank, non-bank and government loan solutions for business acquisitions.
-Bdc acquisition financing is also a consideration for some qualified buyers.
-BDC financing business loan solutions can often supplement financing for a transaction.
+BDC acquisition financing is also a consideration for some qualified buyers.
+BDC financing business loan solutions can often supplement financing for a typical financing package around the acquired company.

 Let the 7 Park Avenue Financial team help you with the extensive application process around the acquired business target company.